Abraham Shapiro Academic Complex, 217

 ExpertiseTeacher and administrator education.
 Teacher leadership.
 Education policy.

-ProfileMarya R. Levenson began her educational career in 1971 as a ninth-grade history teacher at the William Barton Rogers Junior High in the Boston Public Schools.
+ProfileMarya R. Levenson, '64, began her educational career in 1971 as a ninth-grade history teacher at the William Barton Rogers Junior High in the Boston Public Schools.
 She was part of the team that created Madison Park High School, a magnet school, during Boston's desegregation era.
 Active in the Boston Teachers Union, she served on the BTU executive committee.
 In 1979-1980, Levenson initiated the first BPS Middle School Task Force.

 Levenson earned her EdD in administration and social policy from the Harvard Graduate School of Education (HGSE) where she became the assistant director of The Principals' Center.
 She was principal of Newton North (Massachusetts) High School from 1982 to 1990 and superintendent of the North Colonie (New York) School District from 1990-2001.
-She has served as a member of the Executive Committee of the NY State Council of School Superintendents, co-director of Public Schools for Tomorrow, and a member of the Editorial Advisory Board for the Harvard Education Letter.
+She has served as a member of the Executive Committee of the NY State Council of School Superintendents, co-director of Public Schools for Tomorrow, and a member of the Board for the Harvard Education Press.
 The New York State Council of School Superintendents recognized her service to students and schools in 1999.

 Since 2001, Levenson has been the Professor of the Practice in Education and the Harry S. Levitan Director of Education at Brandeis University, where she received the Louis Dembitz Brandeis Prize for Excellence in Teaching.
 She is the author of the book, Pathways to Teacher Leadership: Emerging Models, Changing Roles.